keshavnagpal/NaturalLanguageInput/README.md

       2.2-from these display the one with low priority

+3.1-Show me the capabilities having high priority, sorry i meant low priority

+      3.1-which of these are having high maturity

 Don't be limited to only example queries i'm sure you can think of many more using the same pattern